-GRI Content Location/Description Omission Ref no. of the sector an concent Omitted requirements Reason Explanation standard 403.6 Promotion of employee health Our people - Occupational Health and Safety - - - - 403.7 Prevention and mitigation of occupational health and safety impacts directly linked to business relationships Our people - Occupational Health and Safety All employees and workplaces, totaling 100%, are controlled by the organization and are represented on joint health and safety committees. - - - - 403.9 Work accidents Our people - Occupational Health and Safety Hazards were identified through risk assessment methods, audits and frequent visits to workplaces, analysis of employee reports, and analysis of work accidents and occupational diseases.
+GRI Content Location/Description Omi Omission GRI Content Location, Description Omitted requirements Reason Explanation the sector standard 403.6 Promotion of employee health Our people - Occupational Health and Safety - - - - 403.7 Prevention and mitigation of occupational health and safety impacts directly linked to business relationships Our people - Occupational Health and Safety All employees and workplaces, totaling 100%, are controlled by the organization and are represented on joint health and safety committees. - - - - 403.9 Work accidents Our people - Occupational Health and Safety Hazards were identified through risk assessment methods, audits and frequent visits to workplaces, analysis of employee reports, and analysis of work accidents and occupational diseases.
 Hazards that contributed to serious accidents include pressure alterations in the aircraft, handling of cargo, equipment and tools, working at height, inadequate infrastructure and handling of substances.
-To mitigate these risks, actions were implemented such as preventive and corrective maintenance of equipment and infrastructure, acquisition of modernized equipment, training in occupational safety and development of awareness videos, among other measures. - - - - 405: Diversity in governance bodies and of employees Our people - Diversity and Inclusion es 2016 - - - - 405.2 Ratio between the base salary and the remuneration received by women and that received by men Complementary information - Table 10 - - - -
+To mitigate these risks, actions were implemented such as preventive and corrective maintenance of equipment and infrastructure, acquisition of modernized equipment, training in occupational safety and development of awareness videos, among other measures. - - - GRI 405: Diversity 405:1 Diversity in governance bodies Our people - Diversity and Inclusion es 2016 - - - - 405.2 Ratio between the base salary and the remuneration received by women and that received by men Complementary information - Table 10 - - - -

-GRI Content Leastien (Pessaintien Omission Ref no. of Location/Description Omitted requirements Reason Explanation the sector standard GRI 406: Non-Disc crimination 2016 406.1 Incidents of discrimination and corrective actions taken In 2023, two (2) cases were reported in this context.
+GRI Content Leastien (Pessuintien Omission Ref no. of Location/Description Omitted requirements Reason Explanation the sector standard GRI 406: Non-Dis crimination 2016 406:1 Incidents of discrimination and corrective actions taken In 2023, two (2) cases were reported in this context.
 The cases were analyzed, and corrective plans were made, with same having been resolved during the period.
 The increase in the number of cases does not necessarily reflect an increase in discrimination, given that in 2023 only 2 cases were identified.
-This increase may be related to the greater exposure, knowledge and awareness of the reporting channel. - - - - GRI 416: Custome er Health and Safety 2016 3 416.1 Assessment of the health and safety impacts of product and service categories Our customers - Health and Safety - - - - 416.2 Incidents of non-compliance concerning the health and safety impacts of products and services Our customers - Health and Safety - - - - GRI 418: Custome er Privacy 2016 418.1 Substantiated complaints concerning breaches of customer privacy and losses of Our customers - Data Protection and Cybersecurity - - - -
+This increase may be related to the greater exposure, knowledge and awareness of the reporting channel. - - - - GRI 416: Custome er Health and Safety 2016 6 416.1 Assessment of the health and safety impacts of product and service categories Our customers - Health and Safety - - - - 416.2 Incidents of non-compliance concerning the health and safety impacts of products and services Our customers - Health and Safety - - - - GRI 418: Custome er Privacy 2016 418.1 Substantiated complaints concerning Our customers - Data Protection and Cybersecurity - - - -